-This limitation prevents Congress from delaying implementation of a trade agreement or picking it apart to force its renegotiation by amending the implementing legislation in a manner inconsistent pleted without fast track.
+This limitation prevents Congress from delaying implementation of a trade agreement or picking it apart to force its renegotiation by amending the implementing legislation in a manner inconsistent with the underlying agreement.

 Fast track was critical in negotiating a number of important trade agreements, including the 1979 Tokyo Round Agreement of GATT, the United States and Canada Free Trade Agreement, the NAFTA, and the Uruguay Round Agreement of GATT.
-It is no exaggeration to say that these agreements, which have contributed significantly to our economic growth, would never have been com-
+It is no exaggeration to say that these agreements, which have contributed significantly to our economic growth, would never have been completed without fast track.